jbergknoff/Dockerfile/project64/README.md

 # Project64

 This lets you run Project64 in Wine in a container on Linux.
+Discussed in more depth at https://hub.docker.com/repository/docker/jbergknoff/project64.

 ## Example usage